travelrepublic/NLog.Targets.Gelf/README.txt

 Just remember to add in your server URL (without http://) or IP address.

 This project was an amalgamation of NLog.Targets.Syslog (https://github.com/graffen/NLog.Targets.Syslog) and Gelf4Net (https://github.com/jjchiw/gelf4net).
 Thanks to those guys for their code.

+This project is also using Newtonsoft.Json.dll (http://json.codeplex.com/) for json serialization.